JimHotchkiss/project_manager/NOTES.md

             end
-             * Note - you can add multiple providers, like Github and Facebook () Routes - we need a route for the returning request
+             * Note - you can add multiple providers, like Github and Facebook () Routes - we need a route for the returning request () get '/auth/google_oauth2/callback', to: 'sessions#omniauth'
+                - Sending it to a different action other than 'create' eliminates the need for further logic in the sessions#create action.
+            () Define ominauth action in sessions controller () Create outgoing route (this can go in the Google button) () button_to makes a POST request instead of GET request () Throw in a binding in the omniauth action in sessions () One you're in the bind
+                () request.env['omniauth.auth']
+                    - You can put this into a private method, to save you writing
+# Note - If it throws a JWT error, put ,:skip_jwt => true, at the end of the providers line in the middleware, omniauth.rb
+# Note - If you have uniqueness issues with omniauth, drop db and recreate

+# Note - <i class="fab fa-google mr-2"></i>